-5 takeaways on the sprawling, scathing Santos Ethics report
+5 takeaways on the sprawling, scathing Santos ethics report

 At least three members have said they plan to force a vote on booting Santos from office in the coming days, a mad dash that reflects the intense reaction the final report is sparking.
 The Ethics Committee stopped short of recommending formal sanctions for Santos.

-Rep. Robert Garcia (D-Calif.) — who forced a vote on expelling Santos in May, which resulted in a referral to the Ethics panel — said he will move to force a vote on booting his colleague when the House returns to Washington on Nov.
-28. Rep. Dan Goldman (D-N.Y.), who filed an Ethics complaint against Santos in January, said he will do the same.
+Rep. Robert Garcia (D-Calif.) — who forced the vote on expelling Santos in May that resulted in a referral to the ethics panel — said he will move to force a vote on booting his colleague when the House returns to Washington on Nov.
+28. Rep. Dan Goldman (D-N.Y.), who filed an ethics complaint against Santos in January, said he will do the same.

 The upcoming vote is on track to have more support than the initial two.
 A handful of lawmakers who opposed expulsion earlier in November now say they will back the effort, citing the report.